IN PICS! Bhavana & Naveen Tie The Knot!

 The Gorgeous Bride...

 Bhavana looked as gorgeous as ever in the bride's attire.
-The actress sported a signature golden coloured Label'M Saree, pairing it up with matching temple jewellery.
+The actress sported a golden Kanjeevaram antique silk saree with Radha-Krishna mural painting designed by Label'M, pairing it up with matching antique jewellery.

 The Reception..